wei-kiat-tan/Agentic-Librarian/agentic/librarian-multi-agents/README.md

-# Librarian Agents Team - Document Processing System
+# Librarian Agents Team - Document Processing System (Outdated)

 A sophisticated multi-agent system built with Python and Claude for intelligently processing large documents (50 to thousands of pages).
 The system uses a lead orchestrator and three specialized sub-agents to break down, analyze, and transform document content.